PabloJM21/Centralization-Metrics-for-P2P-Network-Databases/README.md

 ## In progress

-### Direct Neighbor Ratio
+### Out-Degree Ratiovof the IPFS Database

-To investigate the health of teh IPFS database I decided to focus on a specific crawl and analyze the proportion of out-degree connections of the nodes.
+To investigate the health of the IPFS database I decided to focus on a specific crawl and analyze the proportion of out-degree connections of the nodes.

 The resulting distribution shows that the nodes with fewer connections have mostly out-degree connections, while nodes with many connections are mostly in-degree.

+### Degree of failing peers for the IPFS Database

+In order to continue with the health analysis I decided to investigate the connections of the failing nodes.
+If important nodes with many connections are failing this compromises the health of the database.

+As we can see